alissab/juglans/README.md

 Contains lat/long for each population used in genetic analyses.
 Used to create map of population locations (Fig 1)

 ### Figs
-This folder contains exploratory figures, mainly showing locations of butternut pollen records across eastern North America over the last 21,000 years.
+This folder contains figures used in main text and supplement of manuscript.